MathyouMB/Shoptography/README.md

 [ RAILS + GraphQL + Postgres + Redis + Docker]

-To setup and configure this application you can either configure it manually or use the provided dockerfile and `docker-compose.yml`.
+To setup and configure this application you can either install the various dependencies as described below or use the provided dockerfile and `docker-compose.yml`.
+If you plan to use the Docker, ship to [Docker Setup](#docker-setup)

 This project was built using Ruby on Rails and will require you to have [Ruby 2.6.3](#https://www.ruby-lang.org/en/news/2019/04/17/ruby-2-6-3-released/) and [Ruby on Rails 6.0.3.2](#https://weblog.rubyonrails.org/2020/6/17/Rails-6-0-3-2-has-been-released/).
 Additionally you will need PostgreSQL and Redis installed.